labgem/pangenomeNEM/README.rst

 	.. image:: images/u_plot.png

-	* optional: evolution curve (if the flag '-e' is provided): a figure providing an overview of the evolution of the pangenome metrics when more and more organisms are added to the pangenome (see section *Evolution* to obtain more details).
+	* optional: evolution curve (if the flag '-e' is provided): a figure providing an overview of the evolution of the pangenome metrics when more and more organisms are added to the pangenome (see the *Evolution* section to obtain more details).

-	* optional: projection plots (if the option '-pr NUM' is provided): a figure showing the projection of the pangenome against one organism in order to vizualize persistent, shell and cloud regions on this genome (see section *Projection* to obtain more details).
+	* optional: projection plots (if the option '-pr NUM' is provided): a figure showing the projection of the pangenome against one organism in order to vizualize persistent, shell and cloud regions on this genome (see the *Projection* section to obtain more details).

 5. A folder *partitions* in which each file contain the list of the gene families in each partitions